The Ravens have added a premier talent in the trenches.

 "Ioane is a powerful drive blocker who latches on to, lifts, and moves defensive tackles in the run game.
 He secures the line of scrimmage and works up to linebackers as a combination and zone blocker.
 He moves well for his size, and he locates assignments when he pulls.
 He's a mauler with excellent finishing power." – Todd McShay, The Ringer

 Why he makes sense: The Ravens' offensive line was not consistent enough last season, particularly at guard.
 Baltimore signed veteran John Simpson, but the starting center and other guard spots are up for grabs.
-Ioane would be a plug-and-play starter who could become a long-term franchise staple up front, leading the way for Lamar Jackson and Derrick Henry.
+Ioane is a plug-and-play starter who could become a long-term franchise staple up front, leading the way for Lamar Jackson and Derrick Henry.

 Background: A Graham, Washington native, Ioane earned first-team all-state honors at left tackle his senior season of high school.
 A three-star recruit, he originally committed to Washington but decommitted after Washington fired its staff and Kalen DeBoer took over the program.
 He then committed to James Franklin and Penn State, where he was a starter for over two seasons.
 Ioane trained with renowned offensive line coach Duke Manyweather during the pre-draft process.